 1d.
 Type of environment, (inland, marine heavy industrial or traffic).

-Responsibilities of manufacturer, applicator and end user of powder coated components.
+Responsibilities of manufacturer, applicator and end-user of powder-coated components.

 2a.
 WINDRIDGE COATINGS LIMITED confirms that the architectural grade polyester powders used fully meet the provisions of DIN EN 12933 part 6 or are Qualicoat approved.
 It is suitable for application onto steel, aluminium and galvanised steel, for sheet, profiles and extrusions.

-Windridge Coatings Limited warrants that, subject to the following terms and conditions, the cured coating will remain in good condition for a period of (to be agreed at time of contract) commencing from when the paint was applied.
+Windridge Coatings Limited warrants that, subject to the following terms and conditions, the cured coating will remain in good condition for a period of (to be agreed at the time of contract) commencing from when the paint was applied.
 The duration of the extended warranty shall neither be interrupted nor extended by the rectification of faults, reworking or indemnification.